wotography/DVR-timeline-version-manager/README.md

 6. Click **Start renaming** to process the selected timelines.
 Progress and results will be shown in the log area.
 7. Review the Media Pool for new/renamed timelines and folders.

-## Features
-- **Graphical User Interface (Lua)**: Easy-to-use controls for all options.
-- **Batch Processing**: Rename and version multiple timelines at once.
-- **Flexible Version Formats**: Supports v1, v01, v001, V1, V01, V001, version1, version01, version001, Version1, Version01, Version001.
-- **Flexible Date Formats**: YYMMDD, YYYYMMDD, YYYY-MM-DD, MM-DD-YYYY, DD-MM-YYYY.
-- **Automatic Folder Creation**: Move new timelines to folders named by version, date, or both ("Version + Date").
-- **Custom Name Formatting**: Convert spaces to underscores, minuses, or keep as-is.
-- **Comprehensive Logging**: See a summary and detailed log of all actions (GUI or log file).

-## Troubleshooting
+## Known Issues
+We are continuously working to improve the software, and your feedback is invaluable.
+If you encounter any issues not listed here, please report them by opening an Issue with as much detail as possible.
+Identified Issues
-- **Script not visible in menu?** Make sure the right script folder.
+- **Script Visibility**: Some users may experience issues with scripts not appearing in the menu.
+Ensure that the correct script folder is selected.
-- **No timelines processed?** Check the Console or the Log Messages.
-Probably you forgot to select timelines in the Media Pool before running the script.
+- **Timeline Processing**: If no timelines are processed, check the Console or Log Messages for errors.
+This issue often occurs if timelines are not selected in the Media Pool before running the script.
-- **No GUI appears?** Ensure you are running the Lua script from within DaVinci Resolve Studio, not the free version.
+- **GUI Display**: The GUI may not appear if the script is run from the free version of DaVinci Resolve instead of DaVinci Resolve Studio.
+Make sure you are using the correct version.
-- **Errors about scripting API?** Check that scripting is enabled in Resolve Preferences.
+- **Scripting API Errors**: Errors related to the scripting API can usually be resolved by ensuring that scripting is enabled in the Resolve Preferences.
 - **Still having issues?** Open an Issue, add as much information as possible.
+I appreciate your Feedback.
+Please be patient as I work to resolve these issues and enhance the overall functionality of the plugin.

 ## Roadmap
 ### Planned Features
 1. **Enhanced Version Naming Options**
    - Add new prefix options: "edit" or "Edit"